mindee/tawazi/documentation/index.md

 ## Usage
 ### Classes & decorators
 <!-- TODO: put documentation about UsageExecNode -->
-In [Tawazi](https://pypi.org/project/tawazi/), there 3 Classes that will be maniuplated by the user:
+In [Tawazi](https://pypi.org/project/tawazi/), there 3 Classes that will be manipulated by the user:

 1. `ExecNode`: a wrapper around a function. `ExecNode` can be executed inside a `DAG`. `ExecNode` can take arguments and return values to be used as arguments in other `ExecNode`s.
 2. `DAG`: a wrapper around a function that defines a dag dependency.
 This function should only contain calls to `ExecNode`s (you can not call normal Python functions inside a `DAG`!)